mckenziedubois/website/README.md

 # Website
-Building a website to write about my travels and share my photography: https://mckenziedubois.github.io/website/
+Building a website to write about my travels and share my photography.